Your Ontario fishing questions answered

 Anglers, residents and non-residents in Ontario who fail to produce a licence when asked by a conservation officer face a fine of $155.

-Conservation officers may also seize angling gear as it relates to the commission of the offence.
+Conservation officers may also seize angling gear if it is connected to the offence.

 Can an angler fish with two lines in Ontario?

-Anglers fishing from a boat are permitted to fish with two lines in parts of the Great Lakes in Ontario.
-Two lines are also allowed when ice fishing in some areas.
+The Ontario Fishing Regulations note that, as a general rule, anglers fishing from a boat are permitted to fish with two lines in the open waters of the Great Lakes in Ontario.
+Exceptions apply near harbours, river mouths and other areas.

 Fishing hours and seasons